betterscientificsoftware/bssw.io/Articles/Blog/Sustaining-MPICH.md

 The MPICH team has also been working closely with ALCF application developers and experts to understand the workloads running on the machine.
-This input has been critical for also guiding development to directly enable applications to run efficiently and at scale.
+This input has been critical for tuning MPICH and guiding additional development to enable applications to run efficiently and at scale.
 At the same time, we have spent considerable effort with the ALCF team to implement additional testing infrastructure for MPICH on Aurora.
 These tests monitor MPICH changes for regression in both correctness and performance, leading to more stable and consistent performance of the machine for users.

 ## Conclusion